-Federal Supplemental Educational Opportunity Grants, or Federal SEOG awards, are financial grants that help financially disadvantaged students pay for college.
+Federal Supplemental Educational Opportunity Grants, or Federal SEOG awards, are financial grants that help students with financial need pay for college.
 These grants do not need to be repaid so they are very valuable financial aid options for students.
 In this guide we’ll talk about the following:

 - What are Federal Educational Opportunity Grants (FSEOG) Awards?